rancher/convoy/docs/docker.md

 Any existing Convoy volume would be refered by it's name in Docker.

 ### Create Container
-Docker can specify volumes to be associate with when creating a container, represented by it's name.
+Docker can specify volumes to be associate with when creating a container, represented by its name.
 If the specified volume name doesn't exist in Convoy, it would create a volume using that name, with [default driver and options](https://github.com/rancher/convoy/blob/master/docs/cli_reference.md#daemon), then hand it to Docker.
 So after:
 ```
 sudo docker run -it -v new_volume:/vol1 --volume-driver=convoy ubuntu
 ```